 During a storm and when conditions allow, plows operate from 5 a.m. to 7 p.m.
 Routine extended hours winter maintenance is also performed on some of the highly traveled Interstate routes, and around the metropolitan areas of Sioux Falls and Rapid City.
+Extended coverage is based on staff availability and may be reduced at the discretion of the Highway Maintenance Supervisor.

 Operations between 7 p.m. and 5 a.m. are at the discretion of the Highway Maintenance Supervisor or their designee.
 When highway and traffic conditions warrant, operations may continue after 7 p.m. if progress can be made and staffing is available.
 SDDOT snowplows make rounds provided conditions are safe.
 At the discretion of the Highway Maintenance Supervisor, operations may be suspended if conditions become (or may become) too hazardous for continued operation.
-State radio is notified, and SD511 reports Winter Maintenance Supended for affected roadways.
+State radio is notified, and SD511 reports Winter Maintenance Suspended for affected roadways.